Permanent Dentures & Removable Dentures

 There are many reasons why a patient may decide to choose removable dentures.
 What makes people prefer removable fixtures over the permanent option is that they are less invasive.
 With removable dentures, you do not require implants or mini-dental implants meaning that this procedure is less expensive.
 Removable dentures are more affordable but since they’re temporary, you’ll have to replace them every 5 to 10 years.

-The Advantages of Permanent Dentures
+The Difference Between Permanent And Removable Dentures

 When it comes to replacing your teeth with dentures in Toronto Area, you can compare two options: permanent or removable dentures.
 The reason why some people choose permanent dentures is that they serve to be a highly effective, long-lasting, and implant-supported solution.
 Unlike removable fixtures which replace the visible portion of the tooth, fixed dentures replace the tooth root and the visible structure.

 Are Permanent Dentures or Removable Dentures Right for Me?